Ala111205/Tailoring/README.md

-# Tailor
+# 👔 Tailor
-Simple static site using HTML &amp; CSS
+A simple static website built with HTML, CSS, and Bootstrap.